-- It has paid or undertaken to pay all fines and compensations in respect of any damage caused by the misconduct as imposed by the court or administrative body which debarred the operator from public procurement; AND - It has taken appropriate technical, organizational and personnel measures to prevent further administrative offenses/misconduct.
+It has paid or undertaken to pay all fines and compensations in respect of any damage caused by the misconduct as imposed by the court or administrative body which debarred the operator from public procurement; AND It has taken appropriate technical, organizational and personnel measures to prevent further administrative offenses/ misconduct.
 Among said measures, adhering to antitrust leniency programs is expressly included.

-Unlike Directive 2014/24, please note that Article 72.5 of Law 9/2017 does not specifically require the clarification of the facts and circumstances involving the misconduct and neither any sort of cooperation with the investigating authorities as a requirement for self-cleaning.
-However, we believe such a cooperation will likely be a factor that the Spanish authorities will take into consideration when deciding on self-cleaning procedures.
+Unlike Directive 2014/24, Article 72.5 of Law 9/2017 does not specifically require the clarification of the facts and circumstances involving the misconduct and neither any sort of cooperation with the investigating authorities as a requirement for self-cleaning.